Muisca: Economy

 The Muisca traded their goods at local and regional markets with a system of barter.
-Items traded ranged from those of basic necessity through to luxury goods.
+Items traded ranged from basic necessities to luxury goods.
 The abundance of salt, emeralds, and coal brought these commodities to de facto currency status.

 Having developed an agrarian society, the people used terrace farming and irrigation in the highlands.
 Main products were fruits, coca, quinoa, yuca and potatoes.

 Another major economic activity was weaving.
 The people made a wide variety of complex textiles.
-The scholar Paul Bahn said: "the Andean cultures mastered almost every method of textile weaving or decoration now known, and their products were often finer than those of today."
+Scholar Paul Bahn said, "The Andean cultures mastered almost every method of textile weaving or decoration now known, and their products were often finer than those of today."